 After the work is done, we will take a 4-day safari tour where we will see the abundant wildlife of the Etosha National Park as well as the Skeleton Coast.
 You will return from this trip with an experience you will remember for life.
 Not only will you be able to amply explore this beautiful part of Africa, but you will play an integral role in its conservation.
 And the beauty and serenity of the African landscape will surely remain a part of you forever.

 You will be greeted at the Windhoek airport and transferred to your lodging there, where we will spend one night before being picked up and transported to the wildlife rescue project.
-We will spend one week at the first project and one week at the second project, traveling across the Namib desert in between.
+We will spend one week at the first project and one week at the second project, traveling across the Namib desert in between (which involves a 9-hour drive).
 Then we will spend another night in Windhoek before being picked up for our 4-day safari tour of Etosha National Park and the Skeleton Coast.
 After being dropped off and spending another night in Windhoek, you will be transported to the airport for your flight back home.